mthiebaux/JSNtemplate/README.md

 An experimental app featuring an interactive server console, push notifications, and client to client exchange.

-Integrating the 'localtunnel' module should provide a working external URL for remote testing.
+Integrating the 'localtunnel' module provides a working external URL for remote testing.

 ## Installation